-The oral defense should be conducted to allow for the student to make any necessary corrections following the defense and still meet the final copy deadline for turning in the thesis/dissertation to the Office of Graduate Studies (i.e., the ETD deadline).
-All members of the Committee must be present for the examination unless an absence is approved by the Director of Academic Affairs.
-The presentation and defense are open to the public and as such, must meet the requirements of the Sunshine Laws for the State of Florida.
-The voting is not public.
-As a general rule, the defense should occur at least a week before the ETD.
+The oral Defense should be conducted to allow for the student to make any necessary corrections following the defense and still meet the final copy deadline for turning in the thesis/dissertation to the Office of Graduate Studies (i.e., the ETD deadline).
+All members of the Committee must be present for the examination unless an absence is approved by the Director of Academic Affairs under extenuating circumstances.
+The Defense is open to the public and as such, must meet the requirements of the Sunshine Laws for the State of Florida.
+The defense presentation is followed by questions from the public audience.
+Then there is a short break after which the committee asks additional questions.
+The public is welcome to observe but not participate in the questioning.
+After questioning, the student and public are asked to leave.
+The committee then discusses the defense and votes.
+The student is informed of the outcome and a summary of changes that are needed for the ETD are provided.
+As a general rule, the defense should occur at least one week before the ETD deadline.